BusinessCategory

 Editor's Note: Need help choosing your business name?
 GoDaddy's got you covered here.

-However, familiarize yourself with the reports and statements IRAS need to receive from you while you are operating your business in Singapore.
+Once you have registered your business in Singapore with ACTA, the you do not need to register with the Inland Revenue Authority of Singapore (IRAS).
+However, you should familiarise yourself with the reports and statements IRAS need to receive from you while you are operating your business in Singapore.

 Furthermore, there are various tax reliefs for startups that can help you get off the ground during the first few years of business.
 All companies with an annual chargeable income of under SGD100K will only have to pay 25% on their taxable income of 17%.